HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 #### Workflow Summary
 This mechanism enables a full request/response pattern.
 Applications SHOULD be prepared to see, at most, one incoming message with a given `responseToMessageId`.
 If multiple response messages (e.g., streams) are needed, this can be accomplished by having the server send "unsolicited" messages, i.e., messages with no `responseToMessageId`, after a client's initial request.

-**For subsequent code samples, we abstract away some of the messaging details via a (theoretical) simple SMART Web Messaging javascript library, which accepts a messageType and payload and returns a promise that resolves with the response payload.**

 ### Influence the EHR UI: `ui.*`